IBC Totes in Canada: Types, Standards, and Compliance Explained

 Industries That Rely on IBC Totes in Canada

-The range of Canadian industries operating IBC totes is broad:
+The range of Canadian industries operating IBC totes is broad.
+These industries depend on UN-certified IBC containers in Canada for safe storage, transport, and regulatory compliance.

-Chemical manufacturing and distribution — hazardous and non-hazardous chemicals, often requiring UN-rated composite or metal IBCs
+Chemical manufacturing and distribution — hazardous and non-hazardous chemicals, often requiring UN-rated composite or metal IBC containers

 Oil and gas — fuels, lubricants, and process chemicals; high-temperature and petroleum-grade designs